Ch0wW/WFC-pi/README.md

 # WFC-pi

-WFC-pi is a small project based on Raspberry Pi OS Lite that provides a very simple headless setup to play
+WFC-pi is a small project based on Raspberry Pi OS Lite that provides a very simple headless setup to replay online with the Nintendo DS / Nintendo Wii/vWii.

+# Downloads
+The files can be downloaded @ http://dl.baseq.fr/wfcpi/ .
+7Zip or WinRAR is required to extract the archive.

 # Features
 * Creates a hidden guest access point (`wfcpi`) that is isolated with the rest of your network.